RTMecha/BetterLegacy/snapshots.md

 ## Features
 ### Core
 - callModifierBlock modifiers now check for modifier blocks in the objects' associated Prefab.
 Good for per-Prefab functions.
+- Fully implemented level collections, item collaborating and prefabs to the Arcade server.

 ### Editor
 - Added "Snap Created" in Config Manager > Editor > BPM.
 This forces new objects to snap to the BPM.